jimpil/coral/README.md

 What should happen in case the response fails to come back?
 Either something needs to keep track of those (non-trivial), or some automatic measure should be put in place.
-A ttl-cache is simply perfect for this (avoids memory leaks), and fits nicely with the aforementioned request/response scenario, where you would have a good idea how long the TTL threshold should be (i.e. your own end-to-end latency limits, or you may be in a position to know how long your clients are willing/going to wait).
+A ttl-cache is simply perfect for this (avoids memory leaks), and fits nicely with the aforementioned request/response scenario, where you would have a good idea of how long the TTL threshold should be (i.e. your own end-to-end latency limits, or you may be in a position to know how long your clients are willing/going to wait).